dotnet/AspNetCore.Docs/aspnet/mvc/videos/mvc-2/aspnet-mvc-for-the-rest-of-us/aspnet-mvc-for-the-rest-of-us-part-3.md

 ---
 title: "ASP.NET MVC For the Rest of Us: Part 3 | Microsoft Docs"
 author: JoeStagner
-description: "In this Video Microsoft's Joe Stagner rebuilds the "Contact Us" feature for an ASP.NET MVC application using the Microsoft Entity Framework and a strongly ty..." ms.author: riande
+description: "In this Video Microsoft's Joe Stagner rebuilds the 'Contact Us' feature for an ASP.NET MVC application using the Microsoft Entity Framework and a strongly ty..." ms.author: riande
 manager: wpickett
 ms.date: 04/22/2010